-Poison Parsnip is also known as water hemlock or cowbane.
-It is poisonous to dogs, cats, and horses.
-This plant contains cicutoxin which is a naturally-occurring poisonous chemical compound produced by several plants.
-This chemical rapidly acts on the central nervous system.
-The compound contains polyene, polyyne, and alcohol functional groups and is a structural isomer of oenanthotoxin, also found in water dropwort.
+Poison Parsnip, alternatively known as water hemlock or cowbane, is indeed toxic to cats, as well as to dogs and horses.
+The plant harbors cicutoxin, a naturally-occurring poisonous chemical compound that swiftly impacts the central nervous system.
+This chemical comprises polyene, polyyne, and alcohol functional groups and is a structural isomer of oenanthotoxin, a toxin also found in water dropwort.

 Clinical Signs of Poison Parsnip poisoning in Cats